How Europe is Managing Supply Chain Disruptions

 Harvest time is approaching fast in many countries in the northern hemisphere.
-How will they cope with lockdowns, restrictions on the movement of migrant labour, and many workers suffering symptoms and/or in isolation?
+How will they cope with lockdowns, restrictions on the movement of migrant labor, and many workers suffering symptoms and / or in isolation?

 April marks the start of the asparagus harvest in southern Germany, an event that has a quasi-religious significance in some towns and villages.
 In late May strawberries ripen and there is already a problem for hops, vital to the country’s brewing sector – not for the harvest, but for the job of erecting the trellis-wire to support the bones.

 And of course, the problem is acute right across Europe.
-In Italy, for example, approximately 150,000 agricultural labourers are from abroad, according to the Italian statistical office, Istat.
-Emilia-Romagna, one of the provinces hardest hit by COVID-19, is especially dependent on migrant labour and accounts for about a third of Italian agricultural and industrial output.
-It is estimated that overall, European agricultural enterprises will have a labour shortfall of 300,000.
+In Italy, for example, approximately 150,000 agricultural laborers are from abroad, according to the Italian statistical office, Istat.
+Emilia-Romagna, one of the provinces hardest hit by COVID-19, is especially dependent on migrant labor and accounts for about a third of Italian agricultural and industrial output.
+It is estimated that overall, European agricultural enterprises will have a labor shortfall of 300,000.

-To address the labour shortage, the German Federal Ministry of Food and Agriculture launched the job portal Das Land hilft (“The country helps”), by means of which the unemployed and farmers can get in touch with each other quickly and without bureaucracy.
+To address the labor shortage, the German Federal Ministry of Food and Agriculture launched the job portal The country helps (“The country helps”), by means of which the unemployed and farmers can get in touch with each other quickly and without bureaucracy.
 Despite these initiatives, it may be too late to save much of the spring and early summer crop.

-Much of the available domestic labour, for example hotel and bar staff on furlough, simply are not used to field work.
+Much of the available domestic labor, for example hotel and bar staff on furlough, simply are not used to fieldwork.
 The Federal Government is therefore relaxing rules to allow asylum seekers and migrants from non-EU countries such as Albania, Bosnia and Herzegovina, Serbia or Montenegro without a work permit to start working in agriculture for short periods.

 Despite the flexibility and government initiatives, it is likely that European consumers will experience less variety on their plates this year.